 Such barbarism remains, until a giant rock of sufficient size slams into the Earth like a massive speeding bullet.
 Billions of tons of debris is launched into space from that impact, followed by a human-ending environmental disaster.
 Responsible toughness is the only path to have a shot at defending humanity from that antagonizing cosmic shot.

 “Just say no to thugs!” does not cut it by a long shot, even by the best metaphorical sniper.

 The aforementioned honor extends to include the absence of reason abuse (especially that fueling law abuse) to instead embrace pure (e.g. unspun) and irrefutable rationality — which is undeniably necessary for fairness, so (by definition) justice.

 Rationality is undeniably needed for a genuinely peaceful mutual understanding, which is obviously necessary for the healthy socialness inherent within civilized success.

-Joining veterans in exercising bravery, courage, and honor for healthy stress overall is the only way towards true productivity and ultimately the civility necessary for optimal scientific and technological progress to better secure our military and law enforcement, and obviously the rest of us throughout posterity.
+Joining veterans in exercising bravery, courage, and honor for healthy stress overall is the only way towards true productivity and ultimately the civility necessary for optimal scientific and technological progress to better secure our law enforcement and military, and obviously the rest of us throughout posterity.

-This entertainment veteran who has seriously ‘suffered for my art’ is firmly allied with those honorable folks in expression and dutiful exercise, as I invite you to join us in that rightful front line resting and working to optimize health for us all.
+This entertainment veteran who has seriously ‘suffered for my art’ is firmly allied with those honorable folks in expression and dutiful exercise, as I invite you to join us in that rightful front line, in order to rest and work optimally for the health of us all.